 Sign in button you will taken to the GitLab Welcome page.

-The first thing that you will want to do is to edit your user profile.
-Click on the user avatar (upper-right corner) and from the drop down menu, select
+The first thing you will want to do is to edit your user profile.
+Click on the user avatar (upper-right corner) and from the drop-down menu, select

 Once you are done click on the